abayley/takusen/README.txt

 Installing
 ----------
-Prerequisites: GHC >= 6.6, Cabal >= 1.4, filepath
+Prerequisites: GHC >= 6.6, Cabal >= 1.6, filepath

+Note that on Windows you will require cabal-1.6.0.2 for ghc-6.6, as there is a bug in cabal-1.6.0.1 which breaks it on ghc-6.6 on Windows. cabal-1.6.0.1, which is bundled with ghc-6.10, is fine for ghc-6.8 and later.

-(It's possible to use Takusen with GHC-6.4; see notes in separate section below.)
+(It was possible to use Takusen with GHC-6.4; see notes in separate section below.)

 To run or build Setup.hs you will need filepath installed.
-This is only needed by Setup.hs, and is not required by Takusen itself.
+This is only needed by Setup.hs, and is not required by Takusen itself. filepath comes with ghc-6.8 and later, but is a separate download and install for ghc-6.6.

 Ensure that the database libraries for any particular database you plan to use are in your path e.g. ensure that %ORACLE_HOME%\bin is in your path.